tytydraco/yessleep/out/Sandy_my_bathroom_buddy.md

 I wouldn't say I'm scared of spiders, I'd just rather they were outside my flat as opposed to making it their own.
 Alright, they kinda give me the heebie-jeebies!

-I went to my bedroom stood looked in the mirror, studying the bruises on my neck.
+I went to my bedroom and looked in the mirror, studying the bruises on my neck.
 I could hear my mum warning me of the dangers of letting strangers into my home.

 One time I gave the slightest implication that I, a single grown man, occasionally have casual sex.
 It was *ever* so slight.
 But my mum doesn't miss a thing, cue the embarrassing lecture.